Gluten Free Travel: Eat Safely As a Celiac, Anywhere in the World

 “No wheat”, by Ella F. Sanders <3

 I understand what it’s like to worry about what you’re eating.
-The effects of eating gluten for me last for days, and can come from something as innocuous as consuming something that was fried in contaminated oil.
+The effects of eating gluten for me last for days, and can come from something as innocuous as consuming something that was fried in oil that had cross-contact with gluten.
 So if I eat a spring roll made with rice paper that was fried in the same oil as a breaded product, I will still get sick.

 You may have seen other gluten free restaurant cards, and many are great for those following a GF diet.
 As a celiac who is extremely sensitive, I still got sick using them.
 I very much appreciate the work and effort that went into the freely available cards—but sadly they were not enough.